Carotid Cavernous Fistulas

 - Magnetic resonance imaging (MRI)

-No drug can cure a CCF, but if it causes eye symptoms, drugs may be prescribed to lubricate the eye or lower eye pressure.
+Medications may also be prescribed to lubricate the eye or reduce eye pressure.